Butler scores 40, Heat top Bucks 115-104 for 1-0 series lead

-LAKE BUENA VISTA, Fla.
-(AP) — Jimmy Butler scored a playoff career-high 40 points, Goran Dragic added 27 and the Miami Heat clamped down defensively in the final three quarters to beat the Milwaukee Bucks 115-104 in Game 1 of their Eastern Conference semifinal series on Monday night.
+Butler scored 14 of his playoff career-high 40 points in the fourth quarter, Goran Dragic added 27 and the Heat clamped down defensively in the final three quarters to beat the Milwaukee Bucks 115-104 in Game 1 of their Eastern Conference semifinal series on Monday night.

+“I felt like I took it up a level in the fourth quarter,” Butler said.
+“If that needs to happen every game, I’ve got to be able to do it.
+But we’ve got so many guys capable of doing it for us.”

 Bam Adebayo had 12 points, 17 rebounds and six assists for the fifth-seeded Heat, who are 3-1 overall against the top-seeded Bucks this season.
 Tyler Herro added 11 points for Miami, which improved to 5-0 in the postseason.